yuki-iptv/yuki-iptv/README.md

 ## Download

-Download are available on [Releases](https://gitlab.com/astroncia/iptv/-/releases) page.
+Downloads are available on [Releases](https://gitlab.com/astroncia/iptv/-/releases) page.

 *AppImage / snap / flatpak / other "container" or "everything-in-one-file" formats are **NOT planned**!
 Please do not ask about it!*